NazimUddin17/Excel_Sales_Data_Analysis_Project/README.md

 - Which month observed the overall lowest sales?
 - Which product (Beverage Brand) sold the most?
 Which product sold the least?

 - Interactive Dashboard <a href="https://github.com/NazimUddin17/Excel_Sales_Data_Analysis_Project/blob/main/Excel%20Sales%20Data%20Analysis%20Project.xlsx">View Dashboard</a>

+## Process
+- Check data for any missing values, duplicate values, outliers and anomalies, and sort out the same.
+- Make sure data is consistent and clean with respect to data types, data format and values used.
+- Create pivot tables according to the questions asked.
+- Merge all pivot tables into one dashboard and apply slicers to make the dashboard dynamic.